 in a language which can be easily understood by consumers and other end-users, as determined by the Member State concerned.
 Such instructions and information, as well as any labelling, shall be clear, understandable and intelligible.

 Apparatus may need assembling or special consideration in respect of its installation for it to comply during use with the essential requirements of the Directive.
-Therefore all information necessary for correct assembly, installation and use has to be provided, see also Blue Guide section 3.1 under point 4.
+Therefore all information necessary for correct assembly, installation and use has to be provided, see also Blue Guide section 3.1 under point 4 (Manufacturer).
 If no information is given with the apparatus it is presumed that users can install and use the apparatus without any special considerations regarding the EMC aspects, and the apparatus will still comply with the essential requirements of the EMCD.

 Examples of cases where it is relevant to provide more detailed information: